adriancampos/CECS343-ONU/README.md

 Things to implement:
 * Announce ONU
+* Only show card back for AI Player

 Canceled features:
 * For wild cards, must have UI element for player to select the color